Epiphone has a rich history. Here’s a detailed overview of the Epiphone factories and their significance in the company’s history.

 Anastasios Stathopoulo, a Greek luthier, crafted traditional stringed instruments like lutes and fiddles.

 In 1903, Anastasios migrated to the U.S., setting up a small workshop in Manhattan, New York.
-The shop’s focus was primarily on manufacturing mandolins, which were immensely popular during that era.
+The shop mainly produced mandolins, which were extremely popular at the time.

-The name “Epiphone” hadn’t yet been adopted.
-It was derived later, from Epi (a nickname for Epaminondas, Anastasios’ son) and the Greek word ‘phone’ (voice).
+The name “Epiphone” was derived later, from Epi (a nickname for Epaminondas, Anastasios’ son) and the Greek word ‘phone‘ (voice).

-The 1930s were a pivotal decade for Epiphone, from a modest musical instrument maker to a major player in the American market.
+The 1930s were a turning point for Epiphone, as it transformed from a modest musical instrument maker into a major player in the American market.

 By the early 1930s, Epiphone had outgrown its original Manhattan workshop and set up shop at 142 West 14th Street, New York City.
-This wasn’t just a production facility but also acted as the company’s headquarters.
+It was not just a production facility, but also the company’s headquarters.

 After the death of Epi Stathopoulos in 1943, the company faced various challenges, leading to tensions between the family members.
 As a result, the company was put up for sale.